Selling a house with a sitting tenant

 The new bill also proposes setting up a new national landlord register.
 This will enable tenants to look at relevant information on landlords in an online portal.

-How to sell a tenanted property
+How to sell a house with sitting tenants

 If you plan on selling with tenants in situ, the Renters Reform Bill has got rid of section 21 notices and strengthened grounds for possession under section 8.
-You have a few options on how you go about selling a tenanted property:
+You have a few options on how you can go about selling a tenanted property:

 Give your tenants 2 months’ notice